Digitalswede/ADS_2021/README.md

   - Confusion Matrix: A form of evaluation on a model, where the amount of false negatives, false positives and correct estimations are displayed.
   - Sample Rate: An attribute of audio describing the amount of samples over a period of time.
 A high sample rate is generally good, but might be more computationally expensive.
 While a low sample rate generally means less samples over time, but easier to process.
   - Loss function: A function that is able to determine how the performance of a model relates to the dataset used.
-  - Neural Network: A type of algorithm that works by using layers containing nodes/neurons that recieve and pass on weighted data in order to make predictions on it.
+  - Neural Network: A type of algorithm that works by using layers containing nodes (also called neurons) that recieve and pass on weighted data in order to make predictions on datasets.
+Needs to be properly trained in order to work.

 </details>